St Lucia Taxes: A Guide for Individuals and Businesses

 • Royalty

-Furthermore, taxation in the country is progressive, meaning individuals with more wealth pay higher tax rates.
-For both tax residents and non-residents, income up to EC$18,400 is not taxed and amounts above this are taxed at fixed rates.
+Furthermore, St Lucia taxation is progressive, meaning individuals with more wealth pay higher tax rates.
+For both tax residents and non-residents, income up to EC $18,400 is not subject to St Lucia payroll taxes, and amounts above this are taxed at fixed rates.

 Social contributions